 Tailscale on NixOS: A New Minecraft Server in Ten Minutes

-NixOS is a Linux distribution built from the ground up to make it easy to deploy services.
-Tailscale is a peer-to-peer VPN built to make it easy to connect machines.
-In this article I will show how to set up a brand new Minecraft server (exposed only over Tailscale) in ten minutes on Digital Ocean.
+NixOS is a Linux distribution built from the ground up to deploy services.
+Tailscale is a peer-to-peer VPN built to securely connect devices.
+This topic describes how to set up a brand new Minecraft server (exposed only over Tailscale) in ten minutes on Digital Ocean.

 Prerequisites

-You'll also need a Tailscale account.
-You don't need to pay for Tailscale—this is possible on the Personal plan!
+- A Tailscale account.
+You don't need to pay for Tailscale, as the scenario in this topic is possible on the Personal plan.

 Step 1: Write the NixOS Configuration File